 Convertible #3 - 1999 BMW (red): Debbie 'Rubyfruit' Fierro, owner and driver; Stormé DeLarverie, S.V.A.
 Ambassador, wearing rainbow army helmet; plus one other Stonewall Vet.

-Convertible #4 - 1965 Cadillac (white and leased from a movie car company): Professional and hot driver named Bruno; Molly Bee Aitken, S.V.A.
+Convertible #4 - 1965 Cadillac (white and leased from a movie car company): Professional and hot driver named Bruno; Molly Bee Bennett-Aitken, S.V.A.
 Executive Committee, with big straw hat; Archbishop Charles Snyder (rear seat bottom), S.V.A.
-Executive Committee; Rose Jordan, S.V.A.
+Executive Committee; Rose 'Roby' Giordano, S.V.A.
 Executive Committee (front seat/middle); and "Mama" Jean DeVente, 1970 Gay Parade Grand Marshal and S.V.A.
 Executive Committee.

 Convertible #5 - 1969 Oldsmobile "98" (goldmist and surrounded by people in the photo): Ray McCaffrey, S.V.A.
-Financial Secretary; Tom Stevens, S.V.A.
+Financial Secretary; Tom R. Stevens, S.V.A.
 General Secretary; Leigh McManus, S.V.A.
 Corresponding Secretary; Bert Coffman, S.V.A.
-Executive Committee; Ramon Morales and another male Stonewall vet (6 out of 6) Tony Vierra.
+Executive Committee; Ramon Morales and another male Stonewall vet (6 out of 6) Antonio 'Tony' Viera.

-Car #6 - 1998 Chrysler LeBaron Sedan (black): A few expatriated members of the S.V.A. (like former members of the "Titanic Society" -- they're still survivors), including Sylvia Rae Rivera, John-Paul "JP" Ranieri, Danny Darvin and Alan aka Warren "The Old Wren" Smith aka Miller, with a banner across the car hood which read "We Are Your History!"
-Sylvia since then surrendered to the S.V.A. and gave that banner -- and two others entitled "Friends of Stonewall 'Riot' Veterans" -- plus a Gay pride rainbow flag, to the S.V.A.
-Also with them was unknowing S/W-Vet Bob DeSantis of California with his lover Rich in NYC visiting from Vancouver.
+Car #6 - 1998 Chrysler LeBaron Sedan (black): A few expatriated members of the S.V.A. (like former members of the "Titanic Society" -- they're still survivors), including Sylvia Rae Rivera, Italian Robert 'Chyna' Fucito, Milwaukeean John-Paul "JP" Ranieri, out-of-it Danny Darvin and ole liar Alan aka Warren "The Old Wren" Smith aka Miller, with a banner across the car hood which read "We Are Your History!"
+Sylvia since then surrendered to the S.V.A. and gave that banner -- and two others entitled "Friends of Stonewall 'Riot' Veterans" -- plus a Gay pride rainbow flag -- to the SVA's founder Willson Henderson.
+Also with Car #6 was the unknowing S/W-Vet Bob DeSantis of California with his lover Rich Fagan in NYC visiting from Vancouver.
 (Since then, Bob joined the S.V.A.)

 Car #7 - 1996 Thunderbird Convertible (blue): This is the seventh vehicle in the S.V.A.
 Flotilla and comandeered by Nance Lomax up from Philadelphia.
 This was the Drag Queen ("D/Q") car -- not that there weren't some scattered thoughout the other six cars!